danverbraganza/varcaser/README.md

 Varcaser
 ========

-A library for converting variables between different programming language casing conventions.
+Varcaser is a library for converting variables between different programming language casing conventions.

+Varcaser is now stable.
+Although bugs that are discovered will be fixed, there is no plan to add more features to Varcaser.

 The varcaser transformation function `Caser.String(string)` is designed around the assumption that the caller is aware of the casing convention of the input